VueFileManager/vuefilemanager/README.md

 APP_DEBUG=true
 ```

-To start server on your localhost, run this command
+To start server on your localhost, run command below.
+Then go to your generated localhost URL by terminal, and follow Setup Wizard steps to configure VueFileManager.
 ```
 php artisan serve
 ```

-To develop your front-end, you have to install npm modules by this command:
+To develop your Vue front-end, you have to install npm modules by this command:
 ```
 npm install
 ```

-To compiles and hot-reloads for development.
+To compiles and hot-reloads for front-end development.
 Then run this command:
 ```
 npm run hot
 ```

-To compiles for production, run this command
+To compiles for production build, run this command
 ```
 npm run prod
 ```